- Preparing for Graduate School

 Thank you for your interest in the University of Minnesota!

 The Office for Diversity in Graduate Education invites prospective students to contact or schedule an individual consultation to help plan their graduate school pursuits.
 Consultations provide students with information on how to map out plans to realize their educational goals, to complete successfully the admission process, to take advantage of local and national resources, and to finance graduate studies.
 Students will also be introduced to the appropriate program(s) faculty and staff.
-We have a strong commitment to serve students and we especially encourage students from the following Programs to take advantage of the services we offer: McNair Scholars, Gates Millennium Scholars, GEM Fellows, National Name Exchange, North Star Alliance, MCAE, MLK, Trio and the Wallin Scholars.
+We have a strong commitment to serve students and we especially encourage students from the following Programs to take advantage of the services we offer: McNair Scholars, Gates Millennium Scholars, GEM Fellows, National Name Exchange, North Star Alliance, MRSEC/CSP, MCAE, MLK, Trio and the Wallin Scholars.

 Get Connected! (z.umn.edu/gradinformation)